PearConf is, in the words of the website:

 a gathering of people who pair and collaborate to build software.
 This includes pair programming, pair design, and all of manner of cross-functional work.
 It’s also a gathering of people who want their workplaces to level-up on inclusivity and who, themselves, want to work at being better teammates too.

-My talk focused on The Technology and Psychology of Refactoring.
+My keynote talk focused on The Technology and Psychology of Refactoring.
 In an effort to make this talk as accessible as possible, I have included a link to the video

 (though we’re not sure how much of it successfully recorded), UPDATE: we know that exactly half of it recorded.
 I spend the first half of the talk on the technology part of refactoring, and I spend the second half on the psychology part.
 The whole technology part, minus about 25 seconds, makes it onto the video.
+Here’s that:

-But if you want the whole thing, this post also contains the full script interspersed with the relevant slides.
+This post also contains the full script interspersed with the relevant slides.
 The substantive differences between this transcript and the words I said onstage amount to crowd work.

 Full Draft Transcript:

 Hi folks!
 My name is Chelsea Troy.
 My pronouns are she and her.
 They/them is also fine.